What’s in the Box

 - 15.6" Looking Glass

 - USB-C Cable

 - Microfiber Cloth

 For the best experience we recommend using a computer with the following specs:

-- Operating System: Windows 10 64-bit (A MacBook Pro Core i5 will work with your Standard Looking Glass but a PC with a dedicated graphics card will perform better.
-The Looking Glass only works with graphic cards that are able to output 2560 x 1600 or above.)
+- Operating System: Windows 10 64-bit (The 15.6" Developer Kit Looking Glass only works with graphics cards that are able to output 3840 x 2160 or above)

 - CPU: Equivalent to Intel Core i5 or above